aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 18.md

 Hold time $t_{h}$ : D must be stable for $t_{h}$ *after* the positive edge of the CLK
 	Important for same reasons as $t_{su}$
 	Violation: D changes less than $t_{h}$ after the positive edge of the CLK
+## Avoiding Violations
+1. Make sure that clock period is sufficiently long to avoid setup time violations
+2. Check for hold time violations